irods-contrib/metalnx-web/docs/INSTALL.md

 <br>
 <li> Metalnx Remote Monitor Daemons (RMD).
 Metalnx Remote Monitor Daemons are installed on the ICAT server and each iRODS resource server.
 The RMD is a small daemon which runs as the user iRODS and listens for a request on a port of the customer’s choosing via a configuration file (port 8000 is the default).
 When a Metalnx user views the dashboard page it issues update requests to the RMD daemons in the grid which will report memory, disk, and iRODS application status via JSON packets back to Metalnx.
 The Metalnx application parses the information to build the dashboard and drill down pages.  (<strong> Note: </strong> Metalnx RMD is not required for the application to work, but without the Dashboard page will have incomplete information and show each iRODS server without RMD to be in a <em> Warning </em> state.) </li>
 <br>
 <li> (NOT SHOWN IN FIGURE)  Metalnx Micro Services.
-Metalnx micro services is a collection of iRODS micro services which, if installed on each server in the iRODS grid, will automatically extract metadata from .jpg, .bam, .cram, and .vcf files and add the metadata into the ICAT as part of a file upload from the Metalnx collections interface.
-The micro service file also contain a tool for extracting all metadata in a <strong> Ilumina </strong> sample sheet provided the sample sheet is setup properly and ingested with the sequencer data into iRODS.
+Metalnx microservices is a collection of iRODS microservices which, if installed on each server in the iRODS grid, will automatically extract metadata from .jpg, .bam, .cram, and .vcf files and add the metadata into the ICAT as part of a file upload from the Metalnx collections interface.
+The microservice file also contain a tool for extracting all metadata in a <strong> Ilumina </strong> sample sheet provided the sample sheet is setup properly and ingested with the sequencer data into iRODS.
 </li>
 </ol>